danielabar/meblog/src/markdown/dependabot-secrets.md

 ## Dependabot Secrets

-However, it turns out, Dependabot doesn't have access to the main repository secrets.
-Essentially, it was as if the initializer had the following:
+However, it turns out, Dependabot doesn't have permission to read the main repository secrets.
+This means when any Dependabot PR is running the Continuous Integration check and attempts to run initializers, it's as if the code had the following:

 ```ruby
 Braintree::Configuration.merchant_id = nil
 # other config...
 ```

 Which would cause all tests that need to communicate with the Braintree sandbox to fail.
+Essentially, anywhere `ENV["SOMETHING"]` is referenced would return `nil`.

 The solution is to specify a set of secrets specifically for Dependabot.
 This can be done in the Github UI by going to your repository's Settings, then in the Secrets section, selecting Dependabot.
 Note that the secrets specified in the Actions section are only available to your own PRs.
 Anything that the Dependabot PRs need to run must be specified in the Dependabot section.